olumideodetunde/olumideodetunde/README.md

 Short answer, I enjoy building impactful data solutions that add business value.
 I am Olumide, a Vet who moved into the data after seeing how much data impact decisions.

-Over the last 3 years, I have built data skills (and still building) and now on an "application" spree, so feel free to check my [ML_end_to_end_Project](https://github.com/olumideodetunde/ML_EndtoEnd_Projects) repo to see what I am up to!
+Over the last few years, I have built data skills (and still building) and now on an "application" spree, so feel free to check my [ML_end_to_end_Project](https://github.com/olumideodetunde/ML_EndtoEnd_Projects) repo to see what I am up to!

 My idea is to build data solutions to relatable challenges and share the process and output.
 Do  follow me on [medium](https://medium.com/@olumideodetunde).
 I also tell stories with data too, do follow on [Tableau](https://public.tableau.com/app/profile/olumide.odetunde/vizzes).